micahchoo/awesome-digital-history-South-Asia/README.md

 ### Pakistan

 * [The Citizen Archive of Pakistan](https://www.citizensarchive.org/) - Citizens Archive of Pakistan.
-* [FID4SA-Repository - Pakistan

-](https://fid4sa-repository.ub.uni-heidelberg.de/view/laender/L16/) - FID4SA-Repository is the full-text server of the Specialized Information Service South Asia – FID4SA and is provided by Heidelberg University Library.
+* [FID4SA-Repository - Pakistan](https://fid4sa-repository.ub.uni-heidelberg.de/view/laender/L16/) - FID4SA-Repository is the full-text server of the Specialized Information Service South Asia – FID4SA and is provided by Heidelberg University Library.
 * [National Archives of Pakistan](https://archives.gov.pk/Catalogs.php) - An effort is being made to publish catalogs and lists of whatever source material in National Archives of Pakistan.
 An endeavor is being made to collect and preserve source material wherever available through purchases/donations with a view to place it eventually in its permanent house in Islamabad i.e. National Archives of Pakistan.

 ---